PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-13 18:32:57
+Last updated: 2024-04-13 18:33:30
-Random Quote: Tormund Giantsbane seemed to me the sort of man who would make a good friend and a bad enemy, your Grace.  -  Jon Snow
+Random Quote: Ted, the only reason to wait a month for sex is if the girl is 17 years and 11 months old. - Barney Stinson